 - No dress code

-- Quieter and less stressful work environment
+- Quieter and less stressful environment

-- Potential for a better work/life balance
+- Better work/life balance

-- Limited career fields offering opportunities for work-at-home jobs
+- Limited career opportunities

-- Requires a high level of self discipline and motivation
+- Requires a high level of self-discipline and motivation

-- Less collaboration with coworkers
+- Less connection and collaboration with other employees

 - Potential for increased at-home distractions (television, music, children, etc.)